sandhya31290/Key-Less-Entry-System/README.md

-# 🔑 Keyless Entry System using IoT
+# 🔑 Smart Door System using IoT

 This project is an **IoT-based Keyless Entry System** that allows users to lock and unlock a door remotely using **Adafruit IO (MQTT) or Blynk Cloud**.
 The system enhances security by eliminating the need for physical keys and provides real-time access control.